SOSU-Cohort1/InterPY/README.md

 # InterPY
-Python inspired interpreter for educational purposes
+An interpreter for our simple Python inspired Language for educational purposes